kielfriedt/lustre-buildbot-config/README.md

 ### Build Steps and the `runurl` Utility

-The Lustre Buildbot makes extensive use of the `runurl` utility.
+The Spack Buildbot makes extensive use of the `runurl` utility.
 This small script takes the URL of a script to execute as its first argument followed by all arguments to pass to the script.
 This allows us to configure a build step which references a trusted URL with the desired script.